jarrpa/GreenScout-Backend/docs/Go.md

         }
     }
     ```
 - There are two ways to see what kind of error you got:
+    ```
+    // First - error type comparison

-    1. `errors.Is(err, {some predefined error})`
+    errors.Is(err, {some predefined error})
+    // Second - error string comparison
-    2. `strings.Contains(err.Error(), "Some part of the error message")`
+    strings.Contains(err.Error(), "Some part of the error message")
+    ```

-        ### 1 is always preferable.
+    1 is always preferable.
 2 is sometimes needed.

-# Nils, pointers, and seg faults
+## Nils, pointers, and seg faults

 - Go does not have null.
 Instead, it has nil.
 They are similar but different.
 Importantly, just like a null pointer in java, using a nil where it's not supposed to be will cause a **Segmentation fault** and crash the program.
 If you know C or C++, you probably just got a little PTSD there.

 - Another common cause of crashes is using a NaN where it shouldn't be.
 To check for this this, you can use `math.isNan()`

 - I'm not going to be able to teach pointers here in their entirety, so here are the basics:
     - A pointer, denoted by an `*`, is just the memory address of a given variable.
     - A dereference, denoted by an `&`, tells the code to access the variable at the pointer, typically used in constructors and such things.
-    - Do not try fancy pointer arithmetic.
+    - Do not try fancy pointer arithmetic unsupervised.
 Just don't.
     - Messing with memory like this is the easiest way to a seg fault.
 At the same time, forgetting to dereference is the easiest way to spend 3 hours debugging.
     - All of your code mentors know far more about pointers and memory than I. ASK THEM FOR HELP, I MEAN IT.

-# Commands
+## Execute terminal commands

 - Sometimes, we need to execute commands as though we were in the terminal.
 There are two ways to do this, with different reasons for doing so.

     First, the common thread: